Thank you for coming to this space!

 To help you identify strategies to help you understand and advocate for your needs across settings (for example, at school or work).

-To help you build upon your strengths to address the most important areas in your life, and to help you feel confident living your life with your set of skills.
+To help you build upon your strengths to address the most important areas in your life, and to help you feel confident living your life with your gifts and set of skills.

 I am pro-autism and pro-neurodivergence!